Linda Goodfellow PhD, RN, FAANClinical Associate Professor/Chair, Duquesne University Institutional Review Board (IRB)

 In 2006, Dr. Goodfellow was appointed Interim Director of the Center for Nursing Research (CNR) for the purpose of establishing a Center in the School of Nursing and an environment conducive to research and scholarship.
-Dr. Goodfellow founded the School of Nursing Faculty Research Intramural Grant Program that offered four $5000 grants each year to help faculty advance their scholarly work to successfully obtain external support.
+Dr. Goodfellow founded the School of Nursing Faculty Research Intramural Grant Program that offered four grants to help faculty advance their scholarly work to successfully obtain external support.
 This Program was quite successful as noted by dissemination of research findings and several faculty members have submitted proposals for external funding.
-Over the four years that Dr. Goodfellow served as the Interim Director, there was a 75% increase in faculty publications; a 260% increase in data based presentations at international, national and regional conferences, and a 146% increase in grant submissions.
-Of the total number of applications (N = 59) submitted for funding to various entities, 22 (37%) were funded.

 Dr. Goodfellow's program of research is in psychoneuroimmunology (PNI); specifically, stress management in spouses of patients with cancer.
 Dr. Goodfellow also has considerable expertise in designing and conducting intervention studies as well as online survey designs.
 She is considered an expert in clinical research and reviews manuscripts for high impact nursing research journals such as Nursing Research, the Oncology Nursing Forum, Journal of Professional Nursing, and Applied Nursing Research.